lebbe/lebchen.rocks/README.md

 This is the source code for my artist homepage [lebchen.rocks](https://lebchen.rocks)!

 It is made with [astro](https://astro.build/), as an Static Site Generation.
-(No islands are currently used.)